The exact amount of sleep you need is different for each person, and will also change during your life.

 - Having difficulty concentrating, remembering things or making decisions.

 - A change in appetite or weight gain.

 - It only takes you a couple of minutes to fall asleep at night.

 - Stressful things are difficult to cope with.

 - Finding it hard to motivate yourself to do normal activities.

 - Your reaction times are reduced.

-The trick is then to look back over your diary to see if you experience several of these on days when you’ve had less sleep, but not when you’ve had more sleep.
 That will then be a good indicator that you’re not getting enough sleep on those days.